Service Learning: Supporting Schools with Effective Learning Strategies 4H PSYCH4097

 Course Aims

-The aim of this Service Learning course is to teach students a range of successful learning strategies from Cognitive Psychology and discuss theoretical explanations.
-This is the learning component.
-During the service part, student will create and deliver how-to-study tutorials for pupils.
-These tutorials can take different formats from in-person tutorials, to podcasts, or online, live videos.
-This is done to foster creativity in students.
+The aim of this Service Learning course is for students to learn about research-informed learning strategies from Cognitive Psychology and to discuss and critically evaluate theoretical explanations.
+The course aims to develop confidence and ability of students presentation skills.
+Another aim is to translate research-based findings into practical applications.
+Thus, for their placement, student will create and deliver how-to-study tutorials to pupils.
+These tutorials can take different formats (e.g., in-person tutorials, to podcasts, or online, live videos, and/or open resources).

 Intended Learning Outcomes of Course